cifanip/quantitative-finance/cases/04_hidden_markov_models/index.md

 ## 1. Theory

-The following is a condensed and focused extract of the lecture notes [^1].
+The following is partly based on the lecture notes [^1].
 These concepts can be found in the many textbooks on the subject available online.

 We begin by introducing the standard notation for this problem.
 Let $V = \\{ 0,...,M-1 \\}$ be the set of possible observations.
 We denote an observation by $\theta_i \in V$, with $i=0,...,T-1$, and $\theta = (\theta_0,...,\theta_{T-1})$ an observation sequence.
 Furthermore, let $Q = \\{ q_0,...,q_{N-1} \\}$ be the set of possible states and $X_i \in Q$, with $i=0,...,T-1$, denote a state value.
 Finally, let $\pi$ be the initial state distribution.